-4. Does the potential award supplement but not supplant existing funding sources?
-If yes, describe how the potential award supplements existing funding sources.

-☑ Yes ☐ No

-All components of the project are new initiatives for FSU PC and therefore do not supplant existing funds.
-While FSU PC currently offers STEM summer camps, the current camps do not lead to industry certification or cover the same content.

-5. Please provide a Project/Program Budget.
+- 4. Does the potential award supplement but not supplant existing funding sources?
+If yes, describe how the potential award supplements existing funding sources. ☑ Yes □ No All components of the project are new initiatives for FSU PC and therefore do not supplant existing funds. - 5.
+Please provide a Project/Program Budget.
 Include all applicable costs and other funding sources available to support the proposal.

-See Appendix C for a detailed budget.
+See Appendix D or Exhibit A for a detailed budget.